SV Fair Jeanne

-Fair Jeanne was designed and built between 1979 and 1982 by the Pirate of the Adriatic, Captain Thomas G. Fuller, a Canadian naval war hero.
-Captain Fuller named his ship after his wife, Jeanne.
-The two sailed together aboard Fair Jeanne, travelling as far as the Adriatic Sea.
-Today it’s a training vessel for Bytown Brigantine, a local Ottawa charity that works to instill confidence and leadership in youth through square-rigged sailing.
+SV Fair Jeanne was designed and built in 1982 by Captain Thomas G. Fuller, known as the Pirate of the Adriatic, a Canadian naval war hero.
+Captain Fuller named his ship after his wife, Jeanne and the two sailed together aboard SV Fair Jeanne, travelling as far as the Adriatic Sea.

 Vessel Type: Passenger and sail-training vessel